 \subsection{Unsuitable parameter optimisation and weak baselines}

-The reason why we here reassess CC and its variants is that we believe that, in previous papers where these methods have been used as baselines, their full potential has not been realised because of missing or unsuitable optimisation of the hyperparameters of the classifier on which the method is based.
+The reason why we here reassess CC and its variants we have described above, is that we believe that, in previous papers where these methods have been used as baselines, their full potential has not been realised because of \emph{missing or unsuitable optimisation} of the hyperparameters of the classifier on which the method is based.

 Specifically, both CC and its variants rely on the output of a previously trained classifier, and this output usually depends on some hyperparameters.
-Not only the quality of this output heavily depends on whether these hyperparameters have been optimised or not (on some held-out set or via $k$-fold cross-validation), but \emph{it also depends on what evaluation measure this optimisation has used as a criterion for model selection}.
+Not only the quality of this output heavily depends on whether these hyperparameters have been optimised or not (on some held-out data or via $k$-fold cross-validation), but \emph{it also depends on what evaluation measure this optimisation has used as a criterion for model selection}.
 In other words, given that hyperparameter optimisation chooses the value of the parameter that minimises error, it would make sense that, for a classifier to be used for quantification purposes, ``error'' is measured via a function that evaluates \emph{quantification} error, and not classification error.
 Unfortunately, in most previous quantification papers, researchers either do not specify whether hyperparameter optimisation was performed at all~\cite{Esuli:2014uq,Forman:2008kx,Gonzalez:2016xy,Gonzalez-Castro:2013fk,Hopkins:2010fk,Levin:2017dq,Perez-Gallego:2017wt,Saerens:2002uq}, or leave the hyperparameters at their default values~\cite{Barranquero:2015fr,Bella:2010kx,Esuli:2015gh,Hassan:2020jb,Milli:2013fk}, or do not specify which evaluation measure they use in hyperparameter optimisation~\cite{Esuli:2020rc,Gao:2016uq}, or use, for this optimisation, a classification-based loss~\cite{Barranquero:2013fk,Perez-Gallego:2019vl}.
 In retrospect, we too plead guilty, since some of the papers quoted here are our own.

 All this means that CC and their variants, when used as baselines, have been turned into \emph{weak} baselines, and this means that the merits of more modern methods relative to them have possibly been exaggerated, and are thus yet to be assessed reliably.
 In this paper we thus engage in a reproducibility study, and present results from text quantification experiments in which, contrary to the situations described in the paragraph above, we compare \emph{carefully optimised} versions of CC and its variants with a number of (\emph{carefully optimised} versions of) more modern quantification methods, in an attempt to assess the relative value of each in a robust way.